-In the same way that the Spanish Civil War offered a preview of the tactics and tools of World War II, Wisconsin has emerged as a laboratory for broader Republican and Democratic arguments.
+In the same way that the Spanish Civil War offered a preview of the tactics and tools of World War II, Wisconsin—the birthplace of both the Republican Party and the American Federation of State, County, and Municipal Employees union—has emerged as a laboratory for broader Republican and Democratic arguments.

 In some ways, Wisconsin is a neat microcosm for the country writ large.
 Although it has voted for the Democratic presidential nominee in the past six cycles, it remains very purple, with geographic divisions, a polarized electorate, and a tendency to swing back and forth.
 Republicans hold a 19-14 advantage in the state Senate.

 President Obama won 56 percent of Wisconsin’s voters in 2008, but in 2010, the Badger State swung hard in the other direction.
 Voters unseated 18-year Democratic Sen. Russell Feingold and elected Walker in an open race.
 Republicans also picked up two U.S. House seats.
 “You had kind of a perfect storm of a terrible economic downturn [and] a backlash that energized conservatives and unnerved independents,” said University of Minnesota political scientist Larry Jacobs.
 “And third was disenchantment among the Democrats and other voters [who supported] Obama in 2008.”